Bunda Cliffs

+The Bunda Cliffs from a lookout on the Eyre Highway near Nullarbor.

 The Bunda Cliffs, also known as the Nullarbor Cliffs, are a coastal scarp on the southern coast of Australia, extending from the western coast of South Australia to the south-eastern corner of Western Australia.

 Geography

 The Bunda Cliffs extend for 210 km along the shore of the Great Australian Bight near its northern extremity.
 The cliffs extend from Head of the Bight in the east to Eucla, Western Australia in the west.
 There are some local cliff-line breaks towards the eastern and western ends, with a 160 km uninterrupted cliff line from near the eastern end to a point 28 km west of the South Australia–Western Australia border.

 The cliffs are bounded on the north by the arid Nullarbor Plain, in a very sparsely settled area of Australia.
 The cliffs, which are some 60–120 metres in height, can be viewed from several viewing points along the Eyre Highway east of Eucla and west of Nullarbor roadhouse.